marcargence/CodeWays/README.md

 https://youtu.be/r0kcEbVNT8Q

 # Setup
-To use this bootstrap you’ll need to install a few things before you have a working copy of the project.
+You’ll need to install a few things before you have a working copy of the project.

 ## 1. Clone this repo: